diegoperez2005/SnakeGame-Java/README.md

 # Snake Game (Java)

-This is a simple version of the classic Snake game, written in Java as part of a class assignment at WashU.
+This is a simple version of the classic Snake game, written in Java as part of a class assignment for my CSE 131 Class at WashU.
 The snake moves around a grid, eats food pellets to grow, and tracks the player’s score.

 ## 🐍 Features
 - Real-time movement of the snake